ravindran-dev/nvim/README.md

 - Dashboard message changes based on morning, afternoon, evening, or late night usage.

-- <leader>dd) - Jump to the dashboard immediately from anywhere in Nvim.
+- <leader>dd - Jump to the dashboard immediately from anywhere in Nvim.

 - Shows live CPU inside the dashboard.

-- Displays Neovim’s current Lua memory usage in MB.
+- Displays Neovim’s current Lua memory usage

 - Quick search through installed plugins directly from the dashboard menu.